-to display the options shown at right.

-to highlight Vividness or

-Vignetting and press
+Press (1) to display the options shown at right.
+Press (2) or (2) to highlight Vividness or Vignetting and press (2) or (3) to change.

-to change.
 Adjust vividness to make colors more or less saturated, vignetting to control the amount of vignetting.

-3 Press ⊗.
+3 Press ∞.

 Press ® to exit when settings are complete.
-To exit live view, rotate the live view switch.
-The selected settings will continue in effect and will apply to photographs taken using the viewfinder.
+To resume viewfinder photography, rotate the live view switch.
+The selected settings will continue in effect and will apply to photographs and movies recorded in live view or using the viewfinder.